-Smart badging systems allow businesses to control access to an entire building or specific spaces within a building, such as secured areas or data centers.
+Smart workplace technology such as a "smart badging" system allows businesses to control access to an entire building or specific spaces within a building, such as secured areas or data centers.
 Badge systems can protect employees from unwelcome (and potentially dangerous) visitors and also protect the company from internal or external security breaches.

 In spaces that must be environmentally controlled, Internet of Things (IoT) sensors can be installed to detect variations in temperature or humidity that can damage equipment or detect motion, which could indicate the presence of unauthorized individuals.
 These smart sensors can be tied to workplace management software, which notify important personnel who can take appropriate action.

 Smart workplaces have smart workplace technology.